-Please act respectfully towards the classroom, the Professor and your fellow students.
+Please act respectfully towards the classroom, the instructor and your fellow students.
 Acting respectfully means arriving on time, turning off phones, avoiding private discussions during lectures, refraining from viewing non-course material on your laptops, and cleaning up after yourself.
 Acting respectfully provides a better learning experience for everyone.

-Private in-class discussions are distracting to students and the Professor.
+Private in-class discussions are distracting to students and the instructor.
 If other students are distracting your attention from the material, you should ask them to be quiet.
-If you feel uncomfortable doing this (or the problem persists), please see the instructor.
+If you feel uncomfortable doing this (or the problem persists), please see your instructor.

 Late arrivals are also distracting.
-Please try to arrive on time for classes.
+Students are expected to arrive on time for classes.